Highest paid NFL players 2025

 Who is the paid running back in the NFL?

-Saquon Barkley is the highest paid running back in the NFL right now with a $20.6 million average annual salary.
-Barkley’s contract is worth $1 million more than the Christian McCaffrey contract and is more than $6 million more than the other highest paid running backs.
+Saquon Barkley is the highest-paid running back in the NFL right now with a $20.6 million average annual salary.
+Barkley’s contract is worth $1 million more than the Christian McCaffrey contract and is more than $6 million more than many of his peers.

 Highest paid wide receivers in NFL